open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 If a list of `Span` references is specified, the first `SpanContext` with **Child Of** type in the entire list is used as parent, else the the first `SpanContext` is used as parent.
-The remaining values in the list MUST be added as [Link](../trace/api.md)s with the reference type value as a `Link` attribute, i.e. `opentracing.ref_type` set to `follows_from` or `child_of`.
+All values in the list MUST be added as [Link](../trace/api.md)s with the reference type value as a `Link` attribute, i.e. `opentracing.ref_type` set to `follows_from` or `child_of`.